Reinhardtvbm/Notes/processor_structure_and_function.md

 - **interrupt enable/disable**: used to enable/disable interrupts
 - **supervisor**: indicates whether the program is running in supervisor or user mode. some priveleged instructions can only be executed in supervisor mode.

+Control information is often times specifically included in the design for operating system support.
+It is common to dedicate the first few hundred or thousand words of memory for control purposes.

+## Instruction Cycle
+An instruction cycle includes the following stages:
+- **fetch**: read the next instruction into the processor
+- **execute**: interpred the opcode and perform the indicated operation
+- **interrupt**: if there is an interrupt, the current state must be saved, and then service the interrupt

+## Instruction Pipelining
+### Pipelining Strategy
+Pipelining exploits the fact that an instruction consists of a number of stages.
+As a simple example consider the fetch and execute stages.
+There are times during execute that main memory is not being accessed, so we can fetch the next instruction in parallel to the execute stage.
+This is called *pre fetch* or *fetch overlap*.